andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 ## Deploy your app via wrangler

-After setting up a Remix app, follow the instructions in the README and use [wrangler](https://developers.cloudflare.com/workers/wrangler/), Cloudflare's command-line interface (CLI), to deploy it to Cloudflare.
+Follow the instructions in the project's README to deploy the Remix app to Cloudflare.
 It should be as easy as [installing wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/), [creating a Cloudflare account](https://dash.cloudflare.com/sign-up), and running `npm run deploy`.

-Great, we have our Remix app up and running on Cloudflare! 🎉
+[wrangler](https://developers.cloudflare.com/workers/wrangler/) is Cloudflare's command-line interface (CLI). `wrangler` can be used to run Worker apps in development, deploy them to Cloudflare, and configure the production and development Worker environments. `wrangler` uses the `wrangler.toml` file in the project root to understand what Cloudflare Worker to run, deploy, and configure.

 ## Inspecting wrangler.toml